 Other visible damage such as scratches on the battery case also indicates battery damage.

 If you notice any of these signs while checking your battery just before winter, do not wait for the season to end.
 Get a battery check and replacement done before winter descends to avoid a hassle in the cold.

-At AIS Car Fit Experts, we offer world-class car battery replacement services.
+At Car Fit Experts, we offer world-class car battery replacement services.
 Our professionals observe recommended safety standards and use only Amaron and Exide batteries for your vehicle.
 Our highly-trained professionals ensure international-safety standards while carrying out battery check and replacement.
 We offer doorstep services to maximise your convenience.
 So, what are you waiting for?
 Get in touch with us today!